juBmam/Ocean-Debris-Identification-with-Deep-Learning/README.md

 repeated the process across the entire dataset to create a corpus.
 Using TFIDF and an NMF pipeline, I was able to identify the most prevalent groupings.

+To run this project, unzip the image files and move the contents of the folders into three new folders
+named: train_jpg, val_jpg, test_jpg

 Tools used: Keras Convolutional Neural Network, OpenCV, MobileNet Image Recognition, Transfer Learning, SKLearn, Natural Lancuage Processing, TFIDF, NMF